LuisXalcedo/GLPI/apirest.md

 ## Search items

 * **URL**: [apirest.php/search/:itemtype/](search/Computer/?debug)
-* **Description**: Expose the GLPI searchEngine and combine criteria to retrieve a list of elements of specified itemtype.
+* **Description**: Expose the GLPi searchEngine and combine criteria to retrieve a list of elements of specified itemtype.
   > Note: you can use 'AllAssets' itemtype to retrieve a combination of all asset's types.
 * **Method**: GET
 * **Parameters**: (Headers)
   * *Session-Token*: session var provided by [initSession](#init-session) endpoint.
 Mandatory.
-  * *App-Token*: authorization string provided by the GLPI api configuration.
+  * *App-Token*: authorization string provided by the GLPi api configuration.
 Optional.
 * **Parameters**: (query string)
   * *criteria*: array of criterion objects to filter search.
 Optional.
       Each criterion object must provide: